The little church that could

 Over 100 years had passed since the first train whistle was heard coming into the station at Fort Meade, Florida, carrying Luke and Alicia Flood to their new home.
 The Flood’s brought their beautiful children, their dreams, and their faith which have all contributed to leave a historical and inspirational mark on Fort Meade, Florida.

-(Editor’s note: Part 2 of this little white church will feature the history of the Flood family.
+(Editor’s note: Part 2 of this little church will feature the history of the Flood family.
 Don’t miss it – Signup here to be notified by our email newsletter on historic churches.)

 To this day, Christ Church is the oldest church building still in use in Polk County, Florida, where services continue to be held with the Rev. Dr. John LeMond.